ChitraRajasekaran/ComicAIVerse/README.md

 6. Implement additional features:
     - Implement any additional features you plan to include, such as user profiles, favoriting images, or social sharing.
 7. Styling and UI/UX:
-    - Style the application using CSS or Tailwind.
+    - Style the application using Tailwind.
     - Ensure a consistent and user-friendly UI/UX design across all pages and components.
-8. Testing and deployment:
-    - Deploy the client and server applications to a hosting platform like Vercel, Netlify, or Heroku.
-    - Consider implementing error handling, input validation, and security measures to ensure a robust and secure application.

 NOTE, this is a high-level implementation plan, and I may need to adjust it based on specific requirements, constraints, and the technologies I choose to use over the period of implementation.